charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 # Scope Creep Detection and Agent Switching

-**Purpose**: Detect when a Cursor agent session is expanding beyond its original scope and suggest starting a new agent session for better focus and context management.
+**Purpose**: Detect when a Cursor chat session is expanding beyond its original scope and suggest starting a new chat session for better focus and context management.

 ## Overview